 Emergencies range from the irritating but benign (i.e., a lost or stolen passport) to the imminently dangerous (i.e., motor vehicle accidents, political coups).
 Each situation must be assessed in its own context.
-Faculty leaders should maintain daily contact with college administrators (including CO) and with host country informants.
+Faculty leaders should maintain daily contact with program administrators and with host country informants.
 Locals may be best at assessing the seriousness of any situation and giving advice.